electron/electron/docs/tutorial/web-embeds.md

-# Web embeds in Electron
+# Web embeds

 ## Overview

-If you want to embed (third party) web content in an Electron `BrowserWindow`, there are three options available to you: `<iframe>` tags, `<webview>` tags, and `BrowserViews`.
+If you want to embed (third-party) web content in an Electron `BrowserWindow`, there are three options available to you: `<iframe>` tags, `<webview>` tags, and `BrowserViews`.
 Each one offers slightly different functionality and is useful in different situations.
 To help you choose between these, this guide